 Q. Can we just pay for and take some, but not all units of this class?

 A. Yes.
+If space allows, students may attend class for a 5-week unit study of a particular region.
 While there may be some missed understanding and continuity lost by not taking the whole class, each unit can stand alone.

 Q. What books are required?
 What curriculum are you using?

-A. My intention is to use MOSTLY online resources with the exception of our literature.
+A. My intention is to use MOSTLY online resources with the exception of our living books, but I am still looking at curriculum options for world history that aren’t so heavily western civilization based.
 It may also behoove you to buy a world map or globe.
 Each week they will have a study guide to complete by conducting research obtained from books and/or the internet.
 This will support my intention to have them learn to find good reliable sources.
 You may certainly have them complete their study guides using a history or geography texts of your choosing.
 If (and when) we find a discrepancy of information between information, we will discuss it in class.

 Q. Does this fulfill their yearly History and English requirement?

-A. Yes and No. This course will fully cover social studies and literature, but it will not emphasize language arts, grammar, and writing.
-While they will have written assignments, those will be graded primarily on content–not skill.
+A. Yes and No. This course will fully cover social studies and literature, but it will not explicitly develop their language arts, grammar, and writing.
+While they will certainly have written assignments, those will be graded primarily on content, not skill.
 They need a writing class to have a full English credit, which this course doesn’t satisfy.
 Incidentally, I am also teaching a brand new class called Writing for Muggles, which contains the necessary writing component, but it doesn’t have extra literature, so it’s PERFECT.
 Take that!

 Q. What does the course calendar look like?